MANASLU8/CoreNLPRusModels/README.md

 2. Link to tagger models and lemmatization resources https://drive.google.com/drive/folders/0B4TmAgcGLMriMG96cFZSSWhWcEU?usp=sharing

 # Getting Started with Pipeline for Russian language
-Насколько я поняла, Вам нужен весь пайплайн, начиная с сегментации на предложения, попробуйте использовать наш.

 1. Clone  CoreNLP from the project repository: https://github.com/MANASLU8/CoreNLP.

 2. Download resources for lemmatization 'dict.tsv', tagger and parser models using links in section 'CoreNLPRusModels' above.

 3. Build the project and run the Launcher  (edu.stanford.nlp.international.russian.process.Launcher).
 Obligatory Launcher parameters are the following: